How to Stop Wrist Pain during Pregnancy

 Did you know that up to 60% of women get wrist pain during pregnancy?
 Protecting your wrists and preventing carpal tunnel syndrome is so important throughout pregnancy.

-This wrist pain does tend to occur more in the third trimester, but can also occur at various other stages.
+This pain does tend to occur more in the third trimester, but can also occur at various other stages.
 A lot of the tingling is due to carpal tunnel syndrome.

 Carpal Tunnel Syndrome when Pregnant

+Why does this occur?
 Fluid retention during pregnancy puts more pressure on the carpal tunnel.
 This runs from your wrist to the bottom of your palm.
 As you are well aware, pregnancy can affect every part of your body, including your hands.

 If you are experiencing numbness, tingling or soreness, make sure you talk to your doctor about carpal tunnel syndrome.
 If you are pregnant, and work at a computer, then you may start to feel an uncomfortable pain in the wrists, hands and fingers.